creative-co/standup/README.md

 ## To do

-- Allow Rails environment specification other than production (make it param)

 - If there is more than one node in standup.yml, require node name(s) or `all` explicitly set:
 `standup shell web`
 `standup update db,web`